Makuna/NeoPixelBus/ReadMe.md

 returns the general brightness of the pixe, averaging color.

 #### void Darken(uint8_t delta)
-this will darken the color by the given amount
+this will darken the color by the given amount, blending toward black.
+This method is destructive in that you can't expect to then call lighten and return to the original color.

 #### void Lighten(uint8_t delta)
-this will lighten the color by the given amount
+this will lighten the color by the given amount, blending toward white.
+This method is destructive in that you can't expect to then call darken and return to the original color.

 #### static RgbColor LinearBlend(RgbColor left, RgbColor right, uint8_t progress)
 this will return a color that is a blend between the given colors.
 The amount to blend is given by the value of progress, 0 will return the left value, 255 will return the right value, 128 will return the value between them.